 Dip each cube into the marinade and place in the container, arranging pieces close together.
 Cover and set aside overnight (refrigerator preferred, setting on the counter is OK if the weather is cool.

 Heat an 8 inch frying pan.
 Carefully place about half the marinated tofu pieces in a single layer on the pan.
 A little liquid will get transferred- that is OK.
 Air-Fryer: If you wish, you may brown the marinated tofu in an air-fryer.
 I recommend lining the air-fryer tray with parchment, for easier clean-up, before placing the marinated tofu pieces on it.
 Since there are many types of Air-Fryers, you will need to tinker with the best temp/time for yours.
-My suggestion: 375 F for 10-12 min.
-Adjust as needed for good browning.
+My suggestion: 375 F (180 C) for 10-12 min.
+Adjust as needed for light browning.
 Note: Excessive browning will make the tofu too dry and/or chewy.

 Cover and cook on medium heat - 5-7 min.
 Remove cover, After a couple of minutes, flip the pieces with a small spatula - they should look a little browned.
-Continue to cook on medium heat, turning the pieces to brown on all sides.

-Transfer fried pieces to a plate and repeat with the remaining pieces of marinated tofu.
-Save the marinade.When they are almost done, put the first batch of fried tofu back into the pan, drizzle the leftover marinade over the top.
-Continue to heat for about 30 seconds, then coverand turn heat off.
+Transfer fried pieces to a plate.
+Keep covered while repeating the process with the remaining pieces of marinated tofu.
+Note: Save the leftover marinade.When they are almost done, put the first batch of fried tofu back into the pan, drizzle the leftover marinade over the top.

 In a little while almost all the liquid will be absorbed by the fried tofu.
 It is ready to be used in the Stir-Fry.

-This Tofu prep is suitable for a do-ahead: store prepared Tofu in the refrigerator for 2-3 days.
+Note:This Tofu prep is suitable for a do-ahead: store prepared Tofu in the refrigerator for 2-3 days.
 See Recipe Notes.

 Notes